 It’s not quite big enough for swimming laps, but kids will enjoy it.
 It’s about 3 feet deep at the edges and slightly deeper in the middle.

 Towels and cold lemon water are provided.
 And, you can order NINE-TEN for delivery to the pool area.
 During our stay, it was a rare 90 degrees in La Jolla at 9:00 a.m. so we definitely took advantage of the pool area.

 No Need For a Car

 Unless you are headed to SeaWorld, the San Diego Zoo or other family attractions, you don’t need a car.
-You can easily park just your family at The Grande Colonial for a long weekend and take Uber when you need to
+You can easily park just your family at the Grande Colonial for a long weekend and take Uber when you need to

 Check the Grande Colonial website to see what kind of promotional packages they are offering.
-Some include dining credits or complimentary valet parking, normally $22 per night.
-Rooms range from about $199 – $320 per night depending on size and view.
+Some include dining credits or complimentary valet parking.
 It’s a great deal for the location and what you get.